-The tempering technique is also utilized when adding melted chocolate to other ingredients to prevent it from seizing, but this should not be confused with the method of tempering chocolate in candy making; chocolate is tempered by heating and cooling and heating again to stabilize the fat in the chocolate so it achieves a shiny appearance and doesn't crystallize or "bloom" once it cools.
+The tempering technique is also utilized when adding melted chocolate to other ingredients to prevent it from seizing.
+This should not be confused with the method of tempering chocolate in candy making; chocolate is tempered by heating and cooling and heating again to stabilize the fat in the chocolate, so it achieves a shiny appearance and doesn't crystallize or "bloom" once it cools.

 How Tempering Works

-Tempering slowly increases—they key word here being "slowly"—the heat of the cold ingredient so its temperature gradually rises and becomes more compatible with the temperature of the hot ingredient (which essentially slowly cools down when it comes in contact with the cold food).
+Tempering slowly increases—the keyword here being "slowly"—the heat of the cold ingredient so its temperature gradually rises and becomes more compatible with the temperature of the hot ingredient (which essentially slowly cools down when it comes in contact with the cold food).
 The shock of a cold ingredient suddenly turning hot can cook and change its composition, making it cook too quickly, curdle, seize, break, lump up, or split.

 How to Temper